September 8, 2016

 Providing the moth flies steer clear of my toothbrush, I'll agree to a ceasefire.

-Postscript by NHM curator of entomology Brian Brown: "I have considerably more affection for moth flies, which I think of as squatting, sedentary, gnome-like little flies that don't hurt anyone or anything.
+Postscript by NHMLA curator of entomology Brian Brown: "I have considerably more affection for moth flies, which I think of as squatting, sedentary, gnome-like little flies that don't hurt anyone or anything.
 That their dragon-like larvae can live out of sight and beyond our notice within our plumbing makes me happy that an otherwise unoccupied habitat in my house is being used."

 September 20, 2016